freddy38510/quasar-app-extension-ssg/README.md

 The development server allows to develop the app by compiling and maintaining code in-memory.
 A web server will serve the app while offering live-reload out of the box.
 Running in-memory offers faster rebuilds when the code is changed.

-Each static page is generated when the corresponding route is first loaded from the browser.

 The server can be configured by editing the `/quasar.config.js’ file:

 ```javascript